monsoonmaelstrom/book2/book2.md

 *She’s not going to kill him.
 She’s not going to kill him.* I repeat to myself, again and again, willing it to be true.
 I wish I was more sure, as one minute stretches to two.
 And then two minutes stretches to three.
 I feel my own chest tightening, and begin to worry I was wrong, when he finally takes a breath.
 As he does, I let out the breath I was holding, and slowly sink to my knees.

-“We’ll stay here until he wakes up,” I tell everyone else shortly.
+“We’ll stay here until he wakes up,” I tell everyone else, shortly.

 “That was close, sis,” Alex says softly as he settles beside me.

 I only nod, because I’m not sure I can say anything else without my voice shaking and giving me away.
 I take my pack and slide it under Liam’s head, as Alex helps me move him onto his back.

-“He’ll be fine,” Alex says.
+“He’ll be fine,” Alex reassures me.

 I simply nod, and curl up next to Liam, hating that I’m the sort of person who’s willing to gamble with his life.